hoangriki/terraform-journey/week-3-state-and-backends/Terraform_State_Migration.md

 ```

 As part of this migration back to the `local` backend you will see that terraform created a `terraform.tfstate` file in which the state is now being managed.

-Congratulations!
-You have successfully migrated active state from `local` to `s3` to `remote` and back again.
-You are once again storing state locally within a `terraform.tfstate` file of your working directory.
-As you can see, Terraform makes it relatively easy to change your state backend configuration and migrate to the backend that is appropriate for your team.